Alex-S07/skills-communicate-using-markdown/README.md

 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

-added some changes where added new 6 head in file in different size

 <footer>
-added some changes where added new 6 head in file in different size

 <!--
   <<< Author notes: Footer >>>
   Add a link to get support, GitHub status page, code of conduct, license link.